Germany struggles to fix its pension system – DW – 03/15/2024

 Investing in the stock market is also not without risk, but according the German Finance Ministry, a "safety buffer" will be set up to protect the foundation's assets.

-Broadly diversified equity investments generate average of returns of 6 to 8% per year, according to the German Equities Institute (DAI).
-Finance Minister Lindner says he expects "more than 3 or 4% returns."
+Broadly diversified equity investments generate average of returns of 6 to 8% per year, according to the German Equities Institute.
+Finance Minister Lindner said he expects "more than 3 or 4% returns."

 In Germany, the public pension scheme, also referred to as statutory pension insurance, is mandatory only for employees.
 The self-employed may pay into the state system or rely entirely on private insurance schemes.
 Civil servants have their own pension system.
 These two groups make up around 12% of the working population.